k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/14_broadway_advanced_features.md

-Now let's see some examples that demonstrate the above Broadway features.
+Now let's go to some examples that demonstrate the above Broadway features.